-Even if it isn’t often, there will be times when your dog is off leash, willingly or unwillingly.
-And when that’s the case, you want to be sure that your pup is actually coming back when you call him.
+Even if it isn’t often, there will be times when your dog is off leash—whether you wanted him to be or not.
+And when that happens, you want to be sure that your pup will actually come back when you call him.

 I’m very fortunate with my dog Baloo.
-We started training recall as soon as I got him as a puppy.
+We started training him for recall as soon as I got him as a puppy.
 And it works extremely well.
-If there’s a lot of distraction, I sometimes need to become a bit louder and use my chattering tool to get his attention.
-But he ALWAYS comes back when I call him!
+If there’s a lot of distraction, I sometimes need to call a bit louder and use my chattering tool to get his attention.
+But he always comes back when I call him!

 Want to achieve that too?

-Well, here are the 13 steps I used to train Baloo and impeccable recall.
+In this article, I’ll tell you about the 13 steps I used to train Baloo for impeccable recall.
 But first, let’s quickly talk about why a solid recall is so important.

 Why a Solid Recall Is Important